Fortitude and the Wherewithal to Carry On…

 Self-belief or the ability to recognize that we’re capable of great things, fuels our desire to overcome adversity (see Acceptance, Self-Belief and a Rising Phoenix…).
 Without self-belief, we collapse upon the first sign of resistance; with it, we hunker down and prepare for the storm.
 We prepare because we know not to, would mean to give up; and a person of self-belief understands, that to give up, is the last of all options, if one at all.

 As essential to fortitude is hope.
 Hope is the ingredient that forecasts a better future.
-Hope is the spark that continues to smolder long after the fire has gone out.
-Hope reinforces our self-belief and with that strengthens our fortitude to endure misfortune, pain and tribulation.
-It strengthens it because it gives us cause to believe that somewhere out there that “promised land” awaits us.
+It is the spark that continues to smolder long after the fire has died.
+Hope reinforces our self-belief and strengthens our will to endure misfortune, pain and tribulation.
+It strengthens because it gives cause to believe that somewhere out there the “promised land” awaits.

 “Gird your hearts with silent fortitude, suffering yet hoping all things,” British poet Felicia Hemans (1793-1835) once wrote.
 Words of wisdom indeed, and we might well pay them homage the next time hardship appears…

 For more, check out The C.A.T.
-Principle: Change, Action, Trust – Words to Live By, a Global Ebook Awards GOLD Winner for Best Self-Help Non-Fiction Ebook of 2014, available at Amazon and Barnes & Noble.
+Principle: Change, Action, Trust – Words to Live By, a Global Ebook Awards GOLD & SILVER Winner for Best Self-Help Non-Fiction Ebook of 2014 and 2016, available at Amazon and Barnes & Noble.
 See the latest Amazon reviews here.
-Now revised and expanded, and a Nominee for the Best Self-Help Non-Fiction Ebook of the 2015 Global Ebook Awards.

 Sign up above and receive this blog once every two weeks to your inbox.
 Comments and thoughts welcome.